-These stories from LSE’s history recognise and celebrate BME staff, students, alumni and visitors, and stories from our Library collections.
+These stories from LSE’s history recognise and celebrate staff, students, alumni and visitors, and stories from our Library collections.

 LSE often runs in the family with several generations making their way to Houghton Street.
 LSE Archivist Sue Donnelly writes about an unusual mother and daughter duo.

 In 1919 a young Indian woman, Mithan Ardeshir Tata enrolled to study at LSE.
 Mithan was born in 1898 into a Parsi family in Mumbai (then known as Bombay), the daughter of Herabai […]